torquebox/torquebox.org/news/2011-03-22-belated-weekend-update-22mar2011.md

 [gogreen]: /images/gogreen.png

 First off, apologies for the belated weekend update.
-I am apparently suffering jet-lag from my flight down the eastern seaboard, and lost track of the day.
+I am apparently suffering jet-lag from my flight down the eastern seaboard and lost track of the day.

 # Wake up!